menus12/DAwR-2023-final-project/README.md

 All data operations will be performed using [R language](https://posit.co/download/rstudio-desktop/).

-First we will load Excel tables into R, merge all tables in single dataframe and look at columns.
+First we will load Excel tables into R, merge all tables in a single dataframe and look at columns.

 ```R
 # Loading required libraries